IF YOU’VE BEEN INJURED BY AN UNINSURED MOTORIST, WE CAN HELP

 California Personal Injury Lawyers Helping Accident Victims

 Although automobile insurance is mandatory under California law, a significant percentage of drivers on California roadways are uninsured.
-When these uninsured motorists injure pedestrians, other drivers, and even their own passengers, the Thompson Law Offices can help.
+When these uninsured motorists injure pedestrians, other drivers, and even their own passengers, the Thompson Law Office can help.
 We understand that injury victims need fair compensation to rebuild their lives, and our mission is to pursue full value in every case.

 Liability in Uninsured or Underinsured Motorist Claims & Cases

 When a driver negligently causes an accident, it is the driver himself or herself who is legally responsible for the damages.
 Since most people don’t have the resources to compensate the victim of a serious accident directly, California and other states require drivers to carry automobile insurance.
 When insurance has lapsed or is simply not enough to cover the damages sustained in the accident, you may feel that you have nowhere to turn.
 However, there are three possible roads to recovering damages in an uninsured or underinsured motorist claims.

 Direct Liability of the Uninsured Driver